theflash-17/cloud-hka/README.md

 **Note:** The name of text files containing data must be same as the name of the data in the files 'inputObj.txt' and 'inputIns.txt'.

 When the user is granted access to write, the respective new text file of data is encrypted and AONT transformed.
-Similarly, when the user is granted access to read, the respective text file of data is AONT reversed, and then decrypted using Proxy Re-Encryption to get the original text file.<br/><br/>
+Similarly, when the user is granted access to read, the respective text file of data is AONT reversed, and then decrypted using Re-Encryption to get the original text file.<br/><br/>
 ## Directory structure of the project
 The file 'chka.cpp' is the main file of the project.